 Colours trigger emotional responses.
 Strategic use of contrast and brand colours guides attention to CTAs.

 Naked Root offers a plant care subscription bundled with premium planters designed for both indoor and outdoor use.
-It's aimed at people who love plants but want a hassle-free care routine — the subscription handles the when and what, while the planters solve the where.
-The product sits in the lifestyle gift and home wellness space, appealing to plant enthusiasts who want their space to look curated without the guesswork.
+It's aimed at people who love plants but want a hassle-free care routine, the subscription handles the when and what, while the planters solve the where.
+The product sits in the lifestyle gift and home wellness space, appealing to plant enthusiasts who want their space to look hand-picked without the guesswork.

 Positioning planters as suitable for both indoor and outdoor use doubles the addressable use-case.
-A visitor thinking about a balcony garden and one thinking about a living room shelf both see their situation reflected.
-When a product speaks to two use contexts, the visitor's likelihood of finding a personal fit increases — and personal fit is one of the most reliable purchase predictors in the home and lifestyle category.
+A visitor thinking about a balcony garden and one thinking about a living room shelf both see their situation showed.
+When a product speaks to two use contexts, the visitor's likelihood of finding a personal fit increases, and personal fit is one of the most reliable purchase predictors in the home and lifestyle category.

 We design high-converting landing pages for B2B and B2C brands.
 Let's talk about yours.